lantuin/squatter/README.md

 # SQUATTER
-SQUATTER finds all occurrences of a given domain and, if a registered domain has an HTTP(S) website, checks if it is similar to the original domain
+SQUATTER finds all occurrences of a given domain and, if a registered domain has an HTTP(S) website, checks if it is similar to the original domain.
+If similarity is major than 50% then SQUATTER raises an alarm

 ```
 $ python3 squatter.py dark-admin.net